-During the summer and early fall there are a plethora of events along the coast of Maine which celebrate fishermen and the fruits of Maine, especially the Maine lobster season.
+During the summer and early fall there are a plethora of seafood festivals along the coast of Maine which celebrate fishermen and the fruits of Maine, especially the Maine lobster season.
 Some events, like the Maine Lobster Festival, are big commercial affairs which attract visitors from around the world.
 Other events, like Friendship Day and the Frenchboro Lobster Festival, are small town celebrations focused on the local community.
 Below are eight of these Maine seafood festivals which offer great food, picturesque settings and a glimpse at life along the coast of Maine.

 Eight Great Maine Seafood Festivals

 1. The Yarmouth Clam Festival – Yarmouth, Maine: This festival is a foodie’s paradise, with thousands of clams, lobster rolls, Lime Rickeys, shore dinners, homemade pies and strawberry shortcakes consumed across the three day event.
 There is a pancake breakfast, parade and a variety of other events and competitions from a running race and bike race to a clam shucking contest, diaper derby, fireman’s muster, street dancing and fireworks.
 Check out the dates and details of the 2018 Yarmouth Clam Festival Schedule here.

-2. Fishermen’s Day in Stonington – This annual family fun day on the Stonington Fish Pier features crafts, a slippery cod contest, whacky boat races and lots of food.
+2. Fishermen’s Day in Stonington – This annual family fun day on the Stonington Fish Pier features crafts, a slippery cod contest, whacky boat races and lots of local seafood.
 Check out the date and details of the 2018 Stonington Fishermen’s Day here.